-Glaucoma is a group of disease that affect eye’s optic nerve and can result in vision loss and blindness.
+Glaucoma is a group of diseases that affect the optic nerve and can result in vision loss and blindness.
 With early detection and treatment, the eye can be protected and vision can be saved from vision loss.
 Half of the people who have been affected with glaucoma may not know they have it.

-The optic nerve carries images from the eye to the brain, optic nerve damage in glaucoma is the primary cause of vision loss.
-In the early stages of the disease damage to the nerve fibers results in loss of peripheral vision; as the disease progress the peripheral vision become constricted and in later stages blindness may result.
-Even though high pressure in the eye is clearly a proven risk factor there are patients with glaucoma who have low or normal intra-ocular pressure in these situations abnormality of blood circulation to the optic nerve appears to be the reason for this damage.
-Diseases such arteriosclerosis, diabetes mellitus and hypertension are risk factors for glaucoma disease.
+The optic nerve carries images from the eye to the brain and optic nerve damage in glaucoma is the primary cause of vision loss.
+In the early stages of the disease damage to the nerve fibers results in loss of peripheral vision; as the disease progresses the peripheral vision becomes constricted and in later stages blindness may result.
+Even though high pressure in the eye is clearly a proven risk factor there are patients with glaucoma who have low or normal intra-ocular pressure, in these situations blood circulation abnormality to the optic nerve appears to be the reason for this damage.
+Diseases such as arteriosclerosis, diabetes mellitus and hypertension are risk factors for glaucoma.

 Role of diet & life style in treating glaucoma

 In a study published in JAMA a greater intake of dietary nitrate and dark green-leafy vegetables was associated with 20-30% lower risk in open angle glaucoma.

 In a another study in addition to genetic disposition, several risk factors such as dyslipidemia, smoking, arterial hypertension, diabetes and hyperhomocysteinaemia play an important role in glaucoma.
 Changing life style towards a healthy life style, weight reduction, normalizing blood sugar and regular physical activity appeared to be very important in controlling and progression of the glaucoma.
 Aerobic exercise has been shown to reduce mean intraocular pressure.